10XGenomics/enclone/expanded.md

 This is `cred`.
 The closer this number is to 100, the more the given cell looks like a typical B cell.
 Conversely, a very low number makes the given cell appear suspect.

-we believe this
-because in addition many of these call

 The values of `cred` vary considerably from dataset to dataset, requiring somewhat different interpretation.
 We show the distribution for this one dataset: